Capturing Credit Cards with Consent Forms

 IntakeQ allows you to insert a credit card information form into a consent form template, which can be used to capture a client's credit card details.

-The credit card form will connect directly with your Stripe or Square account (depending on which provider is connected to your IntakeQ account) allowing you to create invoices and process payments.
+The credit card form will connect directly with your payment provider allowing you to create invoices and process payments.
 This is the preferable way to store credit cards because it allows you to collect payment without having access to full credit card details, drastically reducing your liability.

 Adding a Credit Card Form to a Template